All Episodes

 I just saw a commercial here running in Pennsylvania that shows Kane and Bush standing together, and the Obama team is accusing them of wanting to drill for oil, and that that's not a good idea because it will take seven years to get to market.

-That's right on the uh on the commercial.
+That's right on the commercial.

-And then it says Obama will fast track technology.
+And then it says Obama will fast-track technology.

 Rush, Obama doesn't want to do anything.